rhargreaves/mega-drive-midi-interface/README.md

 ## FM Parameters

-These only apply to channels mapped to FM channels
+These only apply to channels mapped to FM channels:

 #### Global